Thank you for playing fair

 Please understand that we always did, continue to do so, and will always protect our software against misuse.
 Intended and unintended.
 Still - Communication is key.
 Let´s stay in contact, let´s learn from each other, and let´s be successful together!

 I think it is crucial to keep on talking about it, keep on educating everyone e.g., about what we consider private or commercial, keep on having a realistic look at what is going on, and adjust what we are doing.

 Maybe a good example of such an adjustment is the current Coronavirus Crisis: Here, we are not pushy.
 We understand this as a special situation.
 A situation in which we are asked to not ask too many questions.
 And this is what we do.

 One thing is for sure: We are thankful for everyone who is playing fair.
 We are thankful for everyone who is supporting us and others by buying a license for using TeamViewer for business.

-I think, every now and then it makes sense for everyone to review its own usage and asking the following or similar questions: Didn´t I start using TeamViewer for my business?
+I think, every now and then it makes sense for everyone to review their own usage and ask the following or similar questions: Didn´t I start using TeamViewer for my business?
 Didn´t I begin to connect through TeamViewer to quickly read my emails?
 Didn´t I benefit from TeamViewer and ease my work-life balance?
 Didn´t I work from home via TeamViewer?

 Still suspected to use TeamViewer commercially?